AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ### Reading

-You can read the value of an item's data field with a given name: first access it, and then use the {api:anychart.data.Tree.DataItem#get}get(){api} method of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api}.
+You can read the value of an item's data field with a given name: access the item and use the {api:anychart.data.Tree.DataItem#get}get(){api} method of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api}.

 In the sample below, this method is used to display the name of the last child in the title of the chart: